way-lo/ac-infinity-hacs/README.md

 # ac-infinity-hacs
 Custom Integration to test AC Infinity Controllers

+All credit to @hunterjm's integration https://github.com/hunterjm/ac-infinity-hacs to which this is a fork of.

 1.0.4